-What you must pay when you get these services Services that are covered for you Urgently needed services Urgently needed services are provided to treat a non-0% or 20% coinsurance (up emergency, unforeseen medical illness, injury, or condition that to \$65 per visit).◊ requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network $\Diamond$ Your cost-sharing is providers when network providers are temporarily unavailable determined by your level of or inaccessible.
+What you must pay when Services that are covered for you you get these services Urgently needed services Urgently needed services are provided to treat a non-0% or 20% coinsurance (up emergency, unforeseen medical illness, injury, or condition that to \$65 per visit).◊ requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network \Diamond Your cost-sharing is providers when network providers are temporarily unavailable determined by your level of or inaccessible.
 Medicaid eligibility.
 Cost sharing for necessary urgently needed services furnished Contact your Medicaid out-of-network is the same as for such services furnished inplan. network.
 Coverage limited to the U.S. and its territories.

+Vision care
-Vision care\ Covered services include: 0% or 20% coinsurance for Medicare-covered exam to Outpatient physician services for the diagnosis and diagnose and treat diseases treatment of diseases and injuries of the eye, including and conditions of the eye treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions)

-- for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

-We cover\:
+We cover: